Que Shiraz or Syrah – What is this wine?

 The “S” of the GSM is the beloved Syrah grape that was introduced into Australia in 1832 by James Busby, an immigrant who brought vine clippings from Europe with him.
 In Australia the Syrah grape is invariably called Shiraz just as most wine labeled Shiraz in the U.S. is from Australia.

-So whether it is Syrah, Shiraz or Texas GSM, you will enjoy a dark red or purple colored wine with a full-bodied flavor.
+So whether it is Syrah, Shiraz or Texas GSM, you will enjoy a dark red or purple shade of wine with a full-bodied flavor.
 Turn on the stereo, kick back and enjoy your favorite glass of Texas red!

 To The Good Life, Whatever that May Be